Lucstay11/Wifi-Map/README.md

 </p>

 <i align="center">
   If people want me to deploy a version with network capture via raspberry pi and kismet.
 Let me know!
-Increase your local capture over a large area with a drone <br>without moving a hair!</br>
+Increase your local capture over a large area with a drone <b>without moving a hair!</b>
 </i>

 <p align="center">